Pretty Good Privacy: McAfee

-PGP Corporation and Symantec
+PGP Corporation

 In August 2002, several ex-PGP team members formed a new company, PGP Corporation, and bought the PGP assets (except for the command line version) from NAI.
 The new company was funded by Rob Theis of Doll Capital Management (DCM) and Terry Garnett of Venrock Associates.
 PGP Corporation supported existing PGP users and honored NAI's support contracts.
 Zimmermann served as a special advisor and consultant to PGP Corporation while continuing to run his own consulting company.
 In 2003, PGP Corporation created a new server-based product called PGP Universal.
 In mid-2004, PGP Corporation shipped its own command line version called PGP Command Line, which integrated with the other PGP Encryption Platform applications.
 In 2005, PGP Corporation made its first acquisition: the German software company Glück & Kanja Technology AG, which became PGP Deutschland AG.
 In 2010, PGP Corporation acquired Hamburg-based certificate authority TC TrustCenter and its parent company, ChosenSecurity, to form its PGP TrustCenter division.

 After the 2002 purchase of NAI's PGP assets, PGP Corporation offered worldwide PGP technical support from its offices in Draper, Utah; Offenbach, Germany; and Tokyo, Japan.

+Symantec

-On April 29, 2010, Symantec Corp. announced that it would acquire PGP for $300 million with the intent of integrating it into its Enterprise Security Group.
+On April 29, 2010, Symantec Corp. announced that it would acquire PGP Corporation for $300 million with the intent of integrating it into its Enterprise Security Group.
 This acquisition was finalized and announced to the public on June 7, 2010.
 The source code of PGP Desktop 10 is available for peer review.

-Also in 2010, Intel Corporation acquired McAfee.
-In 2013, the McAfee E-Business Server was transferred to Software Diversified Services, which now sells, supports, and develops it under the name SDS E-Business Server.